Atmospheric circulation

-Atmospheric circulation is the large-scale movement of air and together with ocean circulation is the means by which thermal energy is redistributed on the surface of the Earth.
-The Earth's atmospheric circulation varies from year to year, but the large-scale structure of its circulation remains fairly constant.
-The smaller scale weather systems – mid-latitude depressions, or tropical convective cells – occur chaotically, and long-range weather predictions of those cannot be made beyond ten days in practice, or a month in theory (see chaos theory and the butterfly effect).
+Atmospheric circulation is the large-scale movement of air and together with ocean circulation is the means by which thermal energy is redistributed on the surface of Earth.
+Earth's atmospheric circulation varies from year to year, but the large-scale structure of its circulation remains fairly constant.
+The smaller-scale weather systems – mid-latitude depressions, or tropical convective cells – occur chaotically, and long-range weather predictions of those cannot be made beyond ten days in practice, or a month in theory (see chaos theory and the butterfly effect).

-The Earth's weather is a consequence of its illumination by the Sun and the laws of thermodynamics.
+Earth's weather is a consequence of its illumination by the Sun and the laws of thermodynamics.
 The atmospheric circulation can be viewed as a heat engine driven by the Sun's energy and whose energy sink, ultimately, is the blackness of space.
-The work produced by that engine causes the motion of the masses of air, and in that process it redistributes the energy absorbed by the Earth's surface near the tropics to the latitudes nearer the poles, and thence to space.
+The work produced by that engine causes the motion of the masses of air, and in that process it redistributes the energy absorbed by Earth's surface near the tropics to the latitudes nearer the poles, and thence to space.

-The large-scale atmospheric circulation "cells" shift polewards in warmer periods (for example, interglacials compared to glacials), but remain largely constant as they are, fundamentally, a property of the Earth's size, rotation rate, heating and atmospheric depth, all of which change little.
+The large-scale atmospheric circulation "cells" shift polewards in warmer periods (for example, interglacials compared to glacials), but remain largely constant as they are, fundamentally, a property of Earth's size, rotation rate, heating and atmospheric depth, all of which change little.
 Over very long time periods (hundreds of millions of years), a tectonic uplift can significantly alter their major elements, such as the jet stream, and plate tectonics may shift ocean currents.
 During the extremely hot climates of the Mesozoic, a third desert belt may have existed at the Equator.

 Latitudinal circulation features

 The wind belts girdling the planet are organised into three cells in each hemisphere—the Hadley cell, the Ferrel cell, and the polar cell.
 Those cells exist in both the northern and southern hemispheres.
 The vast bulk of the atmospheric motion occurs in the Hadley cell.
-The high pressure systems acting on the Earth's surface are balanced by the low pressure systems elsewhere.
-As a result, there is a balance of forces acting on the Earth's surface.
+The high pressure systems acting on Earth's surface are balanced by the low pressure systems elsewhere.
+As a result, there is a balance of forces acting on Earth's surface.

 The horse latitudes are an area of high pressure at about 30° to 35° latitude (north or south) where winds diverge into the adjacent zones of Hadley or Ferrel cells, and which typically have light winds, sunny skies, and little precipitation.